bjtu-lucas-nlp/LOX-CDR/README.md

 ---

 <p align="center">
-  Made with ❤️ by Kezhi Lu at AAII of University of Technology Sydney Prof. Jie Lu Lab
+  Made by Kezhi Lu at AAII of the University of Technology Sydney, Prof. Jie Lu Lab
 </p>